 Q. How Do I Make My Bag Move Less When Punching?

 A. By move, if you mean the natural rebound that the bag has, then you’ve got to buy a heavier duty bag.
 But if you mean the base of the bag moving around, try placing a mat under it.
 I use a Yoga mat that I bought off Amazon.
 But if you have some gym mats or foam blocks lying around home, those will work fine too.

 Q. Do I Need Gloves When Punching These Bags?

-A. If you are a beginner trying to measure your fitness level, I highly recommend against training on a punching bag without gloves.
+A. If you are a beginner, I highly recommend against training without gloves.
 Some of these bags with their foam-filled core might seem like they are really soft.
 But they can leave your knuckles sore and swollen.
 As you develop strength in your arms and wrists, you can alternate between gloved training and bare knuckled training.
 Wraps are a terrific choice as well.
 They offer a considerable amount of protection to your knuckles, while still giving you that bare skin feel.

 Q. Reflex Bag vs Heavy Bag: Which One Should I Get?

 A. That depends entirely on the intended use.
 For me, the floor punching bag was a substitute for the heavy bag training I was missing out on.
 If you are looking to work on your reflexes, or want to use it for cardio, get a reflex bag instead.